mozilla/fxa/packages/fxa-auth-server/docs/api.md

 The follow error responses include additional parameters:

-* errno 111:  a `serverTime` parameter giving the current server time in milliseconds.
+* errno 111:  a `serverTime` parameter giving the current server time in seconds.

 ## Responses from Intermediary Servers